Sunday, October 5, 2025

 The Silent Voice of Alison

-Alison Higginbotham turned thirty-five years old on June 2, 2023.
+Alison Higginbotham turns thirty-seven years old on June 2, 2025.
 She is not a businesswoman, does not lead an organization, and does not have a college degree.
 She has been political, of sorts.
 Her voice has been one of vocal silence; her voice has been one of action, not necessarily of words, and her silent voice speaks volumes.

 Higginbotham had seizures in utero and, within twenty-four hours of her birth, had various types of seizures that sent her to multiple hospitals.
 At the age of eight weeks old, Higginbotham was diagnosed with infantile spasms, a rare seizure disorder that does not cause damage but results from brain damage or possible brain miswiring.

-In July 1988, at the age of eight weeks, Higginbotham returned to Houston to enroll in a study of high-dose (three months) versus low-dose (six weeks) Adrenocorticotropic Hormone (ACTH).
+In July 1988, at the age of eight weeks, Higginbotham returned to Houston to participate in a study comparing high-dose (three months) versus low-dose (six weeks) Adrenocorticotropic Hormone (ACTH) treatment.
 She was randomly chosen for the high dose of ACTH for three months, which was administered via injections.
 After one dose of ACTH, the infantile spasms stopped.
 After four doses of ACTH, other seizure types stopped.

 Since that time, Higginbotham was known to have had three seizures: one due to getting off of other seizure medication and two due to hitting her head in falls.